kssfilo/recipe-js/README.md

 ```
 There are 2 classes are exported recipe-js module.
 RecipeJs class and RecipeNodeJs class.
 RecipeJS class doesn't access NodeJs API such as FileIO(fs) or child\_process.

-RecipeNodeJs class os derived from Recipe.Js class. this class have Nodejs feature. so basically, you should use RecipeNodeJs class.
+RecipeNodeJs class os derived from Recipe.Js class. this class has  Nodejs feature. so basically, you should use RecipeNodeJs class.

-.S() and .P() are process execution tasks. you can easy to write and receive external tool's results such as curl without having to write complex child\_process program.
+.S() and .P() are process execution tasks. you can easy to write and receive external tool's results such as curl without having to write complex child\_process programs.

-you can pass data into stdin by 2nd argument of .S().  offcourse you can use pipe | inside command line string.  execution is asynchronous.
+you can pass data into stdin by a 2nd argument of .S().  off course you can use pipe | inside command line string.  execution is asynchronous.

 ### Inference Rules